opencord/voltha/BUILD.md

 ```

 After this, much or all of the things you can do inside the Vagrant box should also work natively on the Mac.

+### Test Issues and Workarounds

+ 1. The dreaded "Need to install scapy for packet parsing" error when running
+ olt-oftest based tests.
+This is due to a missing dnet package which scapy
+ needs.
+Workaround:

+    ```
+    brew uninstall libdnet
+    brew install --with-python libdnet
+    cd $VOLTHA_BASE
+    echo 'import site; site.addsitedir("/usr/local/lib/python2.7/site-packages")' \
+        >> venv-darwin/lib/python2.7/site-packages/homebrew.pth
+    pip install pcapy
+    pip install scapy
+    pip install pypcap
+    ```

+ 2. Missing mininet.topo module (used by oftest):

+  Unfortunately I was not yet able to resolve this on the Mac.